Apparel factory fire reveals big brands' shadowy supply chains

 Experts in supply-chain risk say the practice has led to a lack of control over what is manufactured where, by whom and under what conditions.

-“The first problem is retailers and wholesaler s are demanding more and more compliance and more and more protocol.
-However, they keep pushing everyone for lower and lower prices,” said Edward Hertzman, who runs Sourcing Journal, a trade publication.

-“You have one department of the company campaigning for fair wages e tce tera, but then in the very next room the sourcing department is asking for 10-20 percent cheaper.
-How do you do that?”

-In the charred remains at the site of the fire in an industrial suburb of Bangladesh’s capital, Dhaka, a Reuters photographer found clothes that were labelled for - among other big-brand retailers - Wal-Mart, Sears Holdings Inc and Walt Disney Co.
+In the charred remains at the site of the fire in an industrial suburb of Bangladesh’s capital, Dhaka, a Reuters photographer found clothes that were labeled for - among other big-brand retailers - Wal-Mart, Sears Holdings Inc (SHLD.O) and Walt Disney Co (DIS.N).

-After the fire, both Wal-Mart and Sears admitted that their goods were being manufactured at the Tazreen Fashions workshop, even though both had specifically denied that factory authorisation as a supplier.

-Disney said its records showed that none of its authorised licensees had manufactured Disney-branded products at the factory for the past 12 months.

-Garment producers in the South Asian country say U.S. and European buyers haggle with them over every nickel and cent to keep their costs down, right down to the price of a shirt button.
-In turn, the suppliers - operating on wafer-thin margins - are forced to minimise their own costs and this often means farming work out to factories that operate on a shoestring.
+Garment producers in the South Asian country say U.S. and European buyers haggle with them over every nickel and sent to keep their costs down, right down to the price of a shirt button.
+In turn, the suppliers - operating on wafer-thin margins - are forced to minimize their own costs and this often means farming work out to factories that operate on a shoestring.

 “Everything has a price,” Bangladeshi Commerce Minister Ghulam Muhammed Quader told Reuters in Dhaka.